 A consistent area of a network is one that does not have any dirty areas.
 Validating the network topology is the only way to guarantee a trace is reading the latest information about your network from the network topology.
 Some trace types require the subnetworks you trace to be clean as well.
 To learn more, see Subnetwork life-cycle.

 The Validate Consistency option in the Trace tool allows you to ensure the trace results are consistent with the network topology.
 When Validate Consistency is set to true, the trace operation fails if any dirty areas intersect the trace path.
-When this occurs, the tool returns an error that includes the class name and global ID of any features or objects in the trace path that are found to be dirty, as shown in the example below:
+When this occurs, an error is returned that includes the class name and global ID of any features or objects in the trace path that are found to be dirty, as shown in the example below:

 ERROR 002041: One or more dirty areas were discovered.